AcidWax Windows® Media Player Visualizer “ReadMe” Information:

 2. Your computer’s speed.

 Updating your video card to the latest CAD or “gamer” level video card, and / or updating your video cards device driver can make a big difference.
 AcidWax is tested on modern ATI™ and NVIDIA® video cards.
 Also, your processor speed is very important for the fluid flow calculations.
-Faster computers allow running at higher levels of texture detail.
+Faster computers (in particular with high GHz numbers) allow running at higher levels of texture detail.
+AcidWax does not (yet) take advantage of multiple cores / processors very well, so increasing GHz is the best route for faster performance.

 • AcidWax also needs processor time and memory.
 Close other running applications for best performance.